 Canada’s airlines will continue to increase efforts to gain market share domestically and internationally.
-Air Canada with their new low cost carrier (LCC) Rouge competes with Westjet and Encore their LCC subsidiary, along with Porter, Sunwing and Air Transat.
+Air Canada with its new low-cost carrier (LCC) Rouge competes with Westjet and Encore its LCC subsidiary, along with Porter, Sunwing and Air Transat.
 Moreover, the competition between Air Canada, Air Transat and non-Canadian airlines for international travellers will increase year after year.

 Canada’s economy is still suffering due to the slowdown in global economic growth as seen in Stats Canada although the employment numbers have started to increase slowly.
-Manufacturing has slightly improved but not as predicted specially in Ontario, Quebec and BC.
-The NAFTA negotiations continues to attract fear into Canadians, especially with the newly elected President in the USA.
+Manufacturing has slightly improved but not as predicted especially in Ontario, Quebec and BC.
+The NAFTA negotiations continue to attract fear into Canadians, especially with the newly elected President in the USA.

 Although employment growth has been slow to improve, the unemployment rate still remains very high for the youth in Canada.